Corporate Purchasers of Wind Energy

 60 percent of Fortune 100 companies, and 43 percent of Fortune 500 companies, currently have a renewable energy target, a greenhouse gas reduction target, an energy efficiency target, or some combination of the three.
 More than a dozen Fortune 500 companies, including Wal-Mart, Google, and General Motors have committed to 100% renewable energy targets, and these companies are increasingly procuring wind energy to both meet their sustainability goals and secure long-term electricity price stability.

 The preferred investment option for corporate and other non-utility customers is to sign a power purchase agreement (PPA), either physical or virtual, for the energy produced by a specific wind project.
-52% of the megawatts (MW) contracted through PPAs in 2015, or 2,074 MW, were signed by corporate and other non-utility customers.
-This percentage more than doubles the 23% share of all MW contracted through PPAs in 2014, and far outpaces the 5% share of MW contracted through PPAs in 2013.
-Early adopters included Harvard University in 2009, joined soon after by a 114 MW Google Energy contract signed in 2010.
+39% of the megawatts (MW) contracted through PPAs in 2016, or 1,574 MW, were signed by corporate and other non-utility customers, and more than 5,000 MW in PPAs have been signed to date.
+Early adopters included Wal-Mart, Harvard University, and Google between 2009-2010.

-Alternatively, these customers may choose wind direct project ownership, with recent investments ranging from a 165 MW Illinois wind farm purchased by IKEA in 2014 to two utility-scale wind turbines installed onsite in Ohio by Whirlpool Corporation in 2015.
-By the end of 2015, corporate and other non-utility customers, including universities and military organizations, had signed a total of more than 4,500 MW of wind PPAs.
+Alternatively, these customers may choose direct wind project ownership, with recent investments ranging from a 165 MW Illinois wind farm purchased by IKEA in 2014 to two utility-scale wind turbines installed onsite in Ohio by Whirlpool Corporation in 2015.

 A "No-Regrets" Investment

 As provided by AWEA's latest fact sheet, corporate and other non-utility customers recognize the economic value of wind energy.
-The 2015 Department of Energy’s Wind Technologies Market Report details that the costs of wind energy fell by 66% from 2009-2014, with "a clear downward trend in PPA prices since 2009 and 2010 ...
+As detailed in Lazard's 2016 Levelized Cost of Energy Analysis, the cost of wind energy fell by two-thirds over the past seven years, with LBNL noting in the 2015 Wind Technologies Market Report "a clear downward trend in PPA prices since 2009 and 2010 ...
 After topping out at nearly $70/MWh for PPAs executed in 2009, the national averge levelized price of wind PPAs with the Berkeley Lab sample has dropped to around the $20/MWh level."

 The following companies explain why wind is an increasingly competitive energy source: